-Low Burn Setting
+• Low Burn Setting

 The fan cools off the firebox, robbing the combustion process of efficiency.
-It is acceptable to turn the fan off, only when the heater is burning a low fire.
+If you wish the fan can be left off only when the heater is burning a low fire.

 Note: Improper use of fan can result in firebox failure.